• Skip to main content

 Ingredients

 • 1 sleeve saltine crackers about 35-40 of them (Ritz crackers are great.
 Graham cracked can be used too.
-I used other varieties of saltine crackers and works great)
+I used other varieties of saltine crackers)

 • 1 cup butter